RedPRL/yuujinchou/README.markdown

-# 👹 yuujinchou 友人帳: Name Modifiers 📛
+# 👹 yuujinchou 友人帳: Hierarchical Names and Lexical Scoping 📛

-_yuujinchou_ is an OCaml package for hierarchical names and lexical scopes.
+_yuujinchou_ is an OCaml package for hierarchical names and lexical scoping.

 Please consult the [package website](https://redprl.org/yuujinchou/yuujinchou/) for more information.